-- Resolve issues quickly and efficiently so people can get back to work.
-For issues related to machines, one of the best ways to accomplish this is to have bidirectional integration between your IT asset management and your customer service software.
+For issues related to machines and technology, one of the best ways to accomplish this is having bidirectional integration between your IT asset management and your customer service software.
 When support agents receive tickets, they can see the status of the employee’s asset, its needed maintenance, refresh schedule, age, how the asset is being used, and so on.
 This bidirectional capability between IT asset management and customer service software allows them to provide high-quality, swift service.

 Operate under the philosophy that every company is a tech company

 This means attracting and retaining employees who possess the technical skills to solve customer support problems in the moment, as well as the customer service chops to advise users on the best path forward.
 To keep employees happy and maximize their productivity, organizations must continuously equip them with the best possible technologies that support their efforts.
 Equipping employees with the best technologies also puts them in a better position to provide high-quality customer care.

 Secure the organization’s precious intellectual property (IP)

 Every "smart" asset is a window into your network, one that can shed light on the proprietary IP that is the lifeblood of any organization.